oroinc/documentation/user/back-office/sales/quotes/create/create-from-rfq.rst

    .. b) If necessary, select the preferred shipping method from the **Default Shipping Method** list.
 The customer will be able to change the option to any other available shipping method.

-   c) Optionally, enter the **Overridden Shipping Cost Amount, USD** - a custom shipping cost that will be used instead of the one dynamically generated based on the shipping method selection.
+   b) Optionally, enter the **Overridden Shipping Cost Amount, USD** - a custom shipping cost that will be used instead of the one dynamically generated based on the shipping method selection.

-   d) To enforce using only the default Shipping method selected earlier, enable the **Shipping Method Locked** flag.
+   c) To enforce using only the default Shipping method selected earlier, enable the **Shipping Method Locked** flag.
 When the shippig method is locked, the buyer does not see any other payment options but the default one.

-   e) Tick the **Allow Unlisted Shipping Methods** box to allow using the shipping method that is already selected as a default one, even if it is disabled by the shipping rule configuration.
+   d) Tick the **Allow Unlisted Shipping Methods** box to allow using the shipping method that is already selected as a default one, even if it is disabled by the shipping rule configuration.

 8. Optionally, select a **Payment Term** as an available payment method.